 Github: /johngodlee

-University Profile: blogs.ed.ac.uk/johngodlee
+University of Edinburgh profile: blogs.ed.ac.uk/johngodlee

 Gemini: gemini://republic.circumlunar.space/~johngodlee/